cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

      'text': 'When does the one on elm open?'
    }

-As with the other NLP components in Workbench, you can access the individual resolvers for each entity type.
+As with the other NLP components in MindMeld, you can access the individual resolvers for each entity type.

 The code below illustrates how to train and evaluate the entity resolver model for the ``store_name`` entity.